Drawing and plotting routines for igraph.

-IGraph has two plotting backends at the moment: Cairo and Matplotlib.
+IGraph has two stable plotting backends at the moment: Cairo and Matplotlib.
+It also has experimental support for plotly.

 The Cairo backend is dependent on the pycairo or cairocffi libraries that provide Python bindings to the popular Cairo library.
 This means that if you don't have pycairo or cairocffi installed, you won't be able to use the Cairo plotting backend.
 Whenever the documentation refers to the pycairo library, you can safely replace it with cairocffi as the two are API-compatible.